Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Experimental Setup

 We use a fixed learning rate of $5\times 10^{-5}$ and a weight decay of $5\times 10^{-5}$ for all models based empirically on the FullSup-Cholec80 experiment.
 Similarly, we fix a batch size of $64$ for all models.
 Specifically, for FedCy and FedTCC, where unlabeled training happens on clips and not images, we set the clip size and batch size to 16 and 2, respectively.
 We use an Adam optimizer for all experiments, and a ResNet-50 \cite{he2016deep} feature extractor pretrained on ImageNet \cite{russakovsky2015imagenet} with a 2048-sized feature vector output.
 The classifier used on top of the ResNet-50 is a fully connected layer with a softmax activation.
 In FedRGD and FedCy-GN, batch normalization layers of the ResNet-50 are replaced with group normalization \cite{wu2018group} using $32$ channel groups.
 In these two models, group normalization layers weights are initialized with those of the batch normalization layers from the pretrained ImageNet weights.
 Finally, we also empirically set the TCC softmax temperature, NT-xent loss temperature, $\lambda_{c}$, and $\lambda_{t}$ to 0.05, 0.1, 10, and 10, respectively, based on validation results.
 In all federated experiments, the communication cost is set to one epoch of local training per round, and each client used a local optimizer whose weights are excluded from model aggregation.
-For the state-of-the-art implementations, we refer the reader to the supplementary material for a complete list of the hyperparameters used.